 As I have already mentioned, the watch comes with its dial decorated with the three arrows (in Italian, “frecce” stands for “arrows”) painted in colors of the Italian flag: the well-known emblem of P.A.N.
 Frecce Tricolori.

-The matt-black dial of the piece is decorated with three silver-toned sub-dials with a small seconds indicator placed at 9 hours, and the 30-minute and 12-hour chronograph totalizers sitting at 3 and 6 o’clock positions respectively.
+The matt-black dial is decorated with three silver-toned sub-dials with a small seconds indicator placed at 9 hours, and the 30-minute and 12-hour chronograph totalizers sitting at 3 and 6 o’clock position respectively.
 Like many “real” pilot’s watches of the past, the timekeeper features a beige-colored Superluminova that covers portions of its hour and minute hands, as well as the central chronograph hand and the hour markers.

-Of course, the watch is also available with sky-blue dial that is nicely matched by Arabic numerals of the same color printed on the rotating bezel of the piece.
+Of course, the watch is also available with a sky-blue dial that is nicely matched by Arabic numerals of the same color printed on the rotating bezel.
 If you plan to wear this piece with your blue jeans, the color match will probably look almost too good to be true.
-It also plays quite nicely with the color of their gorgeous Navitimer Blue Sky 60th Anniversary automatic chronograph that was revealed last month (not that I expect you to wear both watches at once, but still).
+It also plays nicely with the color of their gorgeous Navitimer Blue Sky 60th Anniversary automatic chronograph that was revealed last month (not that I expect you to wear both watches at once, but still).

 The last thing that reminds us that the watch is dedicated to the Italian flyboys is, of course, the solid back cover of the case, which is not only engraved with the unique number of each timekeeper, but also depicts ten Aermacchi MB-339-A/PAN aircraft that Frecce Tricolori flies.